mozilla/gcp-ingestion/docs/bigquery_sink.md

 ### Coerce Types

-Reprocess the JSON payload in each message to match the schema of the destination table found in BigQuery as determined codified by the [`jsonschema-transpiler`](https://github.com/mozilla/jsonschema-transpiler).
+Reprocess the JSON payload in each message to match the schema of the destination table found in BigQuery as codified by the [`jsonschema-transpiler`](https://github.com/mozilla/jsonschema-transpiler).

 Support the following logical transformations: